-This course traces the contributions of lesbian, gay, bisexual, transgender and queer/questioning Americans to the larger period to the present.
+This course traces the contributions of lesbian, gay, bisexual, transgender and queer/questioning Americans to the larger the Age of Exploration to the beginning of the American historical narrative of the United States from the colonial period to the present.
 May be taken as Humanities credit for General Education requirements.
 Prerequisite: ENGL 1113.